General Info – summary

 Distribution & Ecology

 These plants can be Found at medium to low altitude in a seasonally dry tropical biome.
 Further north, where it is warmer, the frost sensitive plants develop at higher altitudes and further from the sea – up to an altitude of 1 900m.
 These plants occur mainly in the open in eastern South Africa: Eastern Cape near Port St Johns, KwaZulu-Natal – especially near the coast, Limpopo, Northern Province, Mpumalanga e.g., near Punda Maria and the Lebombo mountains (including Swaziland).
 They are widespread in Mozambique, Botswana, northern Namibia and northwards to Sudan.
 They also grow in southern China and Indochina.
 Trees grow close to rivers, in forest margins, sand forests, termite mounds, mixed deciduous woodland and open savannah.
-Game, including Kudu and impala browse the Leaves.
-Monkeys, baboons and birds, including bulbuls, mousebirds, barbets, white-eyes and thrushes, consume the fruit.
+Game, including kudu and impala browse the Leaves.
+Monkeys, baboons and birds, (including bulbuls, mousebirds, barbets, white-eyes and thrushes) consume the fruit.
 Insects may parasitize the flowers causing them to become distorted and tangled with sterile growth.

 Ethnobotany

 Apart from the possible smell of the flowers, this tree would be worth planting in a sunny area without excess shade.
 The usually small tree is slow growing and propagation by seeds is possible.
 Remove the flesh surrounding the seeds before planting is important.
 This tree is frost sensitive.
 The sweet attractive Fruit is edible and has a sweet flavour similar to mulberry – opinions differ on the taste and is consumed by people, monkeys and baboons.
 The fruit can produce a reddish-purple dye.
 The small, hard, dense, fine Wood has a yellow sapwood and a dark heartwood.
 It is useful for fishing rods, hut building and fuel.
 The non-aggressive Roots may be toxic.
 Local medicine makes use of bark, roots and leaves.
 This slow growing plant is a good garden tree but both male and female plants are required to produce the attractive fruit.
 The best way to achieve this is by planting cuttings from the separate male and female plants.
 This plant may be used as a street tree.
-Pruning can produce a taller upright tree.
+Pruning can induce a taller, upright tree.

 References

 Archer, R.H. & Victor, J.E.
 2005.
 Antidesma venosum E.Mey. ex Tul.
-National Assessment: Red List of South African Plants version.
-Accessed on 2024/08/11.
+National Assessment: Red List of South African Plants version .
+Accessed on 2024/11/24.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.